-Description:
+5.10.1.1 Description:

-The “Care Plan Technical Reconciliation” capability supports the ability procure and merge two different care plans.
+The “Care Plan Technical Reconciliation” capability supports the ability to procure and merge two different care plans.
 The procurement can be done through queries to external sources (such as clinical information systems or electronic health record) or through inputs of care plans pushed from external sources.
-This capability include functions such as validation and highlighting of patient identification details, identification of care plan contents duplicates, overlaps, conflicts and superseded information to facilitate clinical reconciliation
+This capability includes functions such as validation and highlighting of patient identification details, identification of care plan contents duplicates, overlaps, conflicts and superseded information to facilitate clinical reconciliation

-Examples:
+5.10.1.2 Examples: